Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: An intensive study of court organization, administration, and management from the professional court administrator's viewpoint.
-Topics included are: the history and evolution of court systems; functions of courtroom management; case flow management; and administration of both trial and appellate judicial offices.
+Description: Studies court organization, administration, and management through the lens of a court administrator.
+Focuses on the development of court systems, efficient courtroom and case flow management, and operations of trial and appellate courts.

 For class offerings for a specific term, refer to the Schedule of Classes